 The City administers and maintains 36 Open Space Districts and associated zones that have been established over the last 30 years.
 The Open Space Districts provide a financing mechanism to maintain the public open space areas associated with each specific development.
-The City Council's approval of the levy is required by the first week of August in order to meet the annual deadline established by the San Diego County Auditor-Controller.
-This item represents the initial step in an annual two-step process.
-Specifically, it declares the intention to levy and collect assessments, approves the Fiscal Year 2022-23 Engineer's Report, and sets the date of the public hearing, which is step two in the annual process.
-These efforts provide for the levy of assessments to provide maintenance services, as detailed below and ensures that the County Auditor-Controller deadlines are met for all of the City's Open Space Districts and their associated zones.
+The City Council's approval of the levy is required by the first week of August in order to meet the annual deadline established by the San Diego County Auditor-

+Controller.
+This item authorizes the assessment of the recommended levy amounts and ensures that the County Auditor Controller deadlines are met for all 36 of the City's Open Space Districts.